jaericho/jaericho.github.io/_posts/2020-10-04-4GB-Filesize-Limit-on-FAT32.md

 tags: [FAT32, Filesystem]
 ---

-Yet another Quality of Life improvement that Microsoft refuses to make.
+Yet another Quality of Life improvement that Microsoft doesn't add.

 [FAT32](https://infogalactic.com/info/File_Allocation_Table#FAT32) cannot support files over 4GB.
 If you have a 32GB flash drive, formatted with FAT32, and you try to copy a 14GB .iso to it, you will get the following error.